polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `kind` is an offchain storage kind, where `0` denotes the persistent storage ([Definition 222](https://spec.polkadot.network/chap-host-api#defn-offchain-persistent-storage)), and `1` denotes the local storage ([Definition 223](https://spec.polkadot.network/chap-host-api#defn-offchain-persistent-storage));
 * `key` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the storage key being read;
 * `value_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer where the value read should be stored.
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer is not written into and its contents are unchanged;
+Otherwise, the buffer is not written into, and its contents are unchanged;
 * `offset` is a 32-bit offset from which the value reading should start.

 ##### Result